 If you think you qualify as a whistleblower, give us a call.
 Our whistleblower lawyers have helped people across the United States stop fraud and collect the maximum possible award.
 Currently we represent the whistleblower in the largest pending false claims act case against a bank or lender anywhere in the U.S.; HUD’s $2.4 billion complaint against Allied Home Mortgage.

 Obviously not all cases have losses in the billions of dollars but the U.S. government is very interested in pursuing false claims act cases.
 Medicare fraud cases are an especially hot topic these days.
-To learn if you may qualify for a whistleblower claim, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+To learn if you may qualify for a whistleblower claim, contact attorney Brian Mahany online, at or by telephone at (202) 800-9791.
 All inquiries are kept in strict confidence.
+Cases accepted nationwide.

 Whistleblower photo courtesy of Dave Winer – scriptingnews